One Bloor West: Residential

 Above the retail outlet, the tower's residential section will have a total of 416 units.
-The One will include four penthouse units.
+One Bloor West will include four penthouse units.
 Four storeys of parking will exist underground, and the building will connect to the Bloor–Yonge station and nearby buildings via an underground walkway system similar to (but separate from) the city's PATH system.

 Acquiring the property

-For 114 years, One Bloor West, where The One will be built, was the location of Stollerys, a men's and women's fine clothing store founded by president Ed Whaley and owned by his family.
+For 114 years, where One Bloor West will be built, was the location of Stollerys, a men's and women's fine clothing store founded by president Ed Whaley and owned by his family.
 Other developers had interest in buying and developing One Bloor West.
 However, Mizrahi met with Whaley regularly and the two developed a friendship around shared values.
 Whaley called Mizrahi a "gentleman" and someone who "builds a quality building".
-After Mizrahi purchased the properties for The One, Mizrahi provided a written promise to Whaley that a monument, built from the stones of Stollerys, would be developed at the site of The One.
+After Mizrahi purchased the properties for One Bloor West, Mizrahi provided a written promise to Whaley that a monument, built from the stones of Stollerys, would be developed at the site of One Bloor West.

 On January 7, 2015, Mizrahi applied for a demolition permit of the Stollerys building.
 Six days later, local Councillor Kristyn Wong-Tam put forward a motion at the Toronto and East York Community Council in order to designate the building as a heritage site.
 However, Mizrahi was granted the demolition permit on January 16, and in order to prevent the heritage designation, started to demolish the building on the weekend starting Saturday, January 17.
 These actions angered many in the heritage groups and prompted calls for new processes for heritage and demolition in the city of Toronto.